vaxdata22/NoSQL-and-Big-Data-demonstration/cassandra.md

 cqlsh
 ```

-Created a database (keyspace) whose name is “rell_db” and connected to it:
+Created a database (keyspace) whose name is "rell_db" and connected to it:
 ```
 CREATE KEYSPACE rell_db WITH replication = {'class':'SimpleStrategy', 'replication_factor':1};
 USE rell_db;
 ```

-Created a table (column family) “rell_countries” with the following columns:
+Created a table (column family) "rell_countries" with the following columns:
 1)	SNo of type int
 2)	Country of type String
 3)	Continent of type String